 Guide for Artists’ Residencies

-The Guide for Artists’ Residencies of the Alliance of Artists Communities provides extensive information on artists’ residencies and offers a detailed search function.
+The Guide for Artists’ Residencies of the Artist Communities Alliance provides extensive information on artists’ residencies and offers a detailed search function.

 - The Goethe-Institut has its own residency programmes and also collaborates with various institutions worldwide.
 The residencies are open to German artists.